katrlv/katrlv.github.io/_posts/2019-11-09-now-we-have-a-featured-image.md

 **MY ANGLE:**

-> This was a collaborative effort I’ve really come to treasure because every member of the design team had first-hand experiences with the lives of immigrants, and so we were all able to come together in a genuine way to create a product that would support our users.
+> This project was a pleasure to collaborate on because every member of the design team had first-hand experiences with the lives of immigrants, and so we were all able to come together in a genuine way to build a product that would best suit our users' needs.
 We each shared stories of our immigrant family members to inspire our design process.
 I worked on a simple interactive prototype for the project, seen above.